 After wrapping up a project, the next logical step is to send your customer an invoice email.
-However, many freelancers and small business owners have trouble getting paid on time—that’s where a well-written invoice letter can come in handy.
+Knowing how to write an email with invoice attached helps you get paid on time.
+That’s where a well-written invoice letter comes in handy.

 What is an invoice email?

 Email invoices reflect the amount a customer owes a business for their services rendered.
-It is helpful for accounting, inventory, and filing taxes accurately.
+It is helpful for accuracy in:

 What to include in invoice emails

-An invoice message should include all the information your customer needs to know to pay you on time.
-These include:
+An invoice message should specify all the information your customer needs to know to pay you on time.
+These things include:

-- Itemized list of products and services (with corresponding rates).
+- Itemized list of goods and services (with corresponding rates).

-- Payment terms, including policies for late payments.
+- Payment terms, including policies for late payments, if applicable.

-- Business information (business address, phone number, email address).
+- Client name and business information (business name, address, phone number, email address, etc.).

 Keep your invoice email professional and simple